nathanfletch/portfolio/README.md

-# Project Title
+# Personal Portfolio
-Simple overview of use/purpose.
+A site to showcase my projects and skills.

 ## Author
 Nathan Fletcher

 ## Description

-This project is an opportunity to showcase my abilities using new tools and technologies including:
+This project is an opportunity to demonstrate my abilities using new tools and technologies including:
 * Git
 * HTML
 * CSS
 * Bootstrap

 ## Setup
-1. Clone the source code from the [repo](https://github.com/nathanfletch/)
+1. Clone the source code from the [repo](https://github.com/nathanfletch/portfolio)
 2. Navigate to the directory on your computer.
 3. Open the index.html file in your browser.
 * Or just check out the final result on [Github Pages](https://nathanfletch/.github.io.com/)